aditya43/chess/README.md

 ## Chess
-Simple program simulating movements of various types of pieces on the empty chessboard.
+A program to calculate possible move positions for various types of chess pieces on an empty chess board.

 ![Screenshot](/images/screen.jpg)